robertodoering/harpy/README.md

 **harpy** is an alternative Twitter client that focuses on a nice user experience with unique features.

 This project has been in development since late 2018 and aims to be a good example for a medium-large sized Flutter app with a focus on code quality and maintainability.

-It's currently available on the PlayStore as a [free](https://play.google.com/store/apps/details?id=com.robertodoering.harpy.free) and a paid [pro](https://play.google.com/store/apps/details?id=com.robertodoering.harpy.pro) version and is used by over 50.000 users.

 Some interesting features of the app include: